Samantha-norrie/Samantha-norrie.github.io/README.md

 #### Quantum Software Engineering Bootcamp Teaching Assistant, QAI & UVic
 December 2023 - May 2024
+Remote, British Columbia, Canada

 - Created and marked assignments and quizzes on foundational quantum computing concepts
-- Answered student questions
+- Answered student questions related to quantum computing and software engineering

-#### NSERC USRA Research Intern UVic, RIGI Lab
+#### NSERC USRA Research Intern, UVic, RIGI Lab
 May 2023 - September 2023
+Victoria (hybrid), British Columbia, Canada

 - Conducted a literature review on educational QC tools
 - Created QNotation, a Python widget for Qiskit quantum circuits which allows users to see their circuits in circuit, Dirac, and matrix notation
 - Published an extended abstract and poster on QNotation in IEEE Quantum Week 2023 (QCE 2023)